bacalhau-project/bacalhau/docs/examples/model-inference/StyleGAN3/index.md

 ## Running the container on Bacalhau

-Now we're ready to submit a Bacalhau job using your custom container.
-This code runs a job, downloads the results and prints the stdout.
+Now we're ready to submit a Bacalhau job.
+The code below runs a job, downloads the results and prints the stdout.

 The command below is similar to what we have run locally but we changed the output directory to the outputs folder so that the results are saved to IPFS.